How the heck do they do it?

 This is because humans unconsciously associate warmth with altruism – that is, you’re the kind of person who cares about others and might even offer to help a stranger.

-Readers also instinctively sense that a warm person won’t try to mislead or manipulate them, for instance, to make a quick buck.
+Readers also instinctively sense that a warm person won’t try to mislead or manipulate them, for instance, just to make money blogging.

 If you can demonstrate a warm demeanor via your blog, you’ll transmit all of these positive feelings directly into the hearts of your readers – creating attachment and loyalty.